erikt/MiamiStateMachine/README.md

 }
 ```

-To use this state machine:
+To use this state machine (in an async context):

 ```
 var m = MyClass()